This post may contain affiliate links. Please see my disclosure policy for details.

 This also features in Pride and Prejudice and you see Elizabeth Bennet run over it towards her destiny in the rain after the (rather boring) service with Mr. Collins.

-It was inspired by the 16th-century architect Palladio and built with five arches in 1762.
+It was inspired by the 16th-century architect Palladio and was built with five arches in 1762.
 The design was meant to create an illusion that a river flows under it towards the village!

 Although fashionable in the Georgian era, Palladian Bridges in Britain are quite rare now.
 This is one of three that survive in the country.